edthomas93/CV/README.md

 - I actively pursued learning Khmer to improve relationships within the team although it was not required is I could appreciate the importance of making an effort with my counterparts, not relying on them to speak my language.
 - I dealt with customer queries and assisted them in managing their finances at Hargreaves Lansdown, ensuring the customer had fully understood the risk with their investments.

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education

-#### Makers Academy (July to October 2018)
+#### Makers (July 2018 - September 2018)

-- Curious and passionate about code.
-[PROVIDE EVIDENCE]
-- Fast, independent learner [PROVIDE EVIDENCE]
-- Great collaborator [PROVIDE EVIDENCE]

-- OOP, TDD, MVC, DDD
-- Agile/XP
+- Makers has taught me many values, primarily how to test-drive my code.
+- I am always aiming to widen my toolset by using unfamiliar languages or frameworks.
+- I am a huge advocate of pair programming is ensures I craft well-written, readable code.
+- I have no fear of tackling new technologies due to the speed of progression at Makers.

+- Languages: Ruby, JavaScript, jQuery, HTML/CSS
-- Ruby, Rails, JavaScript
+- Web Frameworks: Sinatra, Ruby on Rails, node.js
+- Databases: PostgreSQL, Firebase
-- RSpec, Jasmine
+- Testing Suites: RSpec, Capybara, Selenium-Webdriver, Jasmine, Cypress
+- CI/CD: Travis CI, Heroku

 #### University of Bristol (September 2011 to June 2014)

 - Bachelor of Engineering, Civil
-- Achieved 2:2
 - Research Project Title: Surface Water Drainage for Urban Hillside Communities in Developing Countries

 #### Any other qualifications